beachbarbacoa/BookIT/DEPLOY.md

 ## Step 2: Ensure Your Code is on GitHub

-Make sure your latest code, including the updated `render.yaml` and `package.json`, is pushed to your GitHub repository.
+Make sure your latest code, including the simplified `render.yaml` and corrected `package.json`, is pushed to your GitHub repository.

 ## Step 3: Create a New Blueprint on Render